-The table below shows the current sustainability as projected using the average of the last five years costs.
-This is the basis for the calculation of the long-term cost that the City will need to fund for the life of the asset.
+Table 9.5.1 shows the current sustainability as projected using the average of the last 5 years estimated costs.
+This is the basis of the long term cost that the City will need to fund for the life of the assets.